partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. Now to start the local deployment of the AdminPanel run the command `npm start`
     1. A tab should now automatically open in your default browser to `http://localhost:3000/`.
 You have now successfully deployed the administrator panel for UnicornTrivia!
     1. When you issue the command `npm start` from the root directory of your React project, NodeJS will look for a scripts object in your package.json file.
 If found, it will look for a script with the key start and run the command specified as its value.
 You can view which scripts will be run by taking a look into package.json and taking a look at the "scripts" object.
 1. Now that you have the AdminPanel installed and running now it it is time to add in your API.
-Just like before when we setup the live-stream we will be using Amplify to setup the backend for the AdminPanel.
-So run `amplify api add` and use these values
+Just like before when we setup the live stream you can use Amplify to setup the backend for the AdminPanel.
+Run `amplify api add` and use these values
     ![AmplifyAPIAdd](.images/AmplifyAPIAdd.png)
-    1. This will open your default editor that you configured with a GraphQL model:
+    1. This will open your default editor with a default GraphQL model:
         ```graphql
         type Todo @model {
            id: ID!